Welcome to School Entrance Tests’ 11 plus exam practice for specific grammar schools and grammar school region.

 Your child will be able to use the available space in the question booklet to work out their answers.
 However, answers must be recorded on the answer sheet provided.
 No marks will be awarded for working out.

-The maths questions may be multiple-choice or free-response.
 Multiple-choice questions are similar to those in the English paper; your child will need to shade the oval for the letter (A, B, C, D, or E) that corresponds with the correct answer.

 Free-response answers will have marked square boxes.
 Your child should write one digit per box – for example, if an answer has two digits (20), then they should write 2 in one box and 0 in the box next to it.